rbaderts/pokerlib/README.md

 ## Rank representation:

+Each 5 card hand has a unique encoding that fits into 32 bits, this value is called the Hand Rank.
+The 32 bits contains info about the type of hand (Flush, straight, etc), as well as the index of each of the 5 cards.
+The encoding is arranged such that a better hand will have bigger value (interpreting the handrank bits as a 32-bit unsigned int with simple BCD encoding) better hand will always have a higher

+ The 32 bit value
+taken as a number
-Each hand rank is encoded into a 4 byte value.
+ five card hand is encodedEach hand rank is encoded into a 4 byte value.
 A higher ranking hand's 4 byte value will have a higher absolute value than a lower ranking hand (when interpreted as an unsigned integer).